Where sin increased…

 as YHWH had commanded them to.

-35 Instead, they intermarried with pagans
+35 They intermarried with pagans instead

-adopted their evil practices
+adopting their evil practices

-36 and worshipped their idols
+36 and worshipping their idols

 which became their downfall.